-Believing that people everywhere seek truth and hope, but that many are uncomfortable starting their search in a church, Graham chose to preach primarily in stadiums, arenas, and parks.
+The last of Graham's Crusades was held in New York City in 2005 and drew more than 240,000 people.
+Graham believed that people everywhere seek truth and hope, but that many are uncomfortable visiting a church-so he chose to preach primarily in stadiums, arenas, and parks.
 No Crusade took place unless Christian leaders in a city extended an invitation to the Billy Graham Evangelistic Association.
 Each one was planned far in advance through partnerships with numerous local churches.
 The multi-day events featured messages of eternal hope, coupled with energetic and inspirational music.

-Not surprisingly, an exhaustive amount of work was required to make each Crusade possible.
-Extensive efforts were made to ensure that the local churches had an integral role in each step-preparation, promotion, the event itself, and follow-up with each person who professed a commitment to Christ at the event.
+Of course, a lot of work was required to make each Crusade possible.
+Graham's team made sure that the local churches had an important role in each step-including preparation, promotion, the event itself, and follow-up with each person who professed a commitment to Christ at the event.
 A typical Billy Graham Crusade involved 50 local leaders, 100 volunteer staff members, 10,000 prayer group members, 3,000 volunteer counselors, 4,000 choir members, and 1,000 ushers, from between 500 and 1,200 local churches.
+Each Crusade had its own identity, but every single one featured the unchanging Gospel message.